Zapminds/Tracking-Master/README.md

-It is a <a href="https://trackingmaster.in/">Tracking Master</a> Firefox extension that allows you to quickly search and track parcels on the Trackingmaster.in website.
+It is a Tracking Master Firefox extension that allows you to quickly search and track parcels on the <a href="https://trackingmaster.in/">Trackingmaster.in website</a>.
 Simply enter your parcel ID, and the add-on will search for tracking information directly from the website.

 Features
 Instant parcel tracking with just one click.